Queen Elizabeth-class aircraft carrier: Wildcat

 The AgustaWestland AW159 is a medium-sized, twin-engine, multi-role helicopter and a development of the Westland Lynx.
 Known as the 'Wildcat', it is in service with both the British Army as the Wildcat MK1 and the Royal Navy as the Wildcat HMA2 (or HMA Mk2).
 The Royal Navy's first Wildcat HMA2 entered service on 23 March 2015.
 The HM2 maritime variant is optimised for surface warfare and can be armed with up-to 20x Martlet multi-role missiles or up-to 4x Sea Venom anti-ship missiles or machine guns; alternatively, Sting Ray lightweight torpedoes and depth charges may be carried for anti-submarine duties.
 These weapons are supported by an array of sensors such as the Seaspray 7400E AESA radar, MX-15Di electro-optical/FLIR camera and various radar and missile warning systems.
 The aircraft has a maximum range of 520 nmi and an endurance of four and a half hours.

-The nature of the Wildcat's role is more likely to see it deployed onboard a carrier's escort vessels rather than a carrier itself.
+The nature of the Wildcat's role is more likely to see it deployed on board a carrier's escort vessels rather than a carrier itself.